Melanie Rush

 Sammie Chomsky

-I’m a third-year U.S. History PhD student and I plan to minor in Latin American History.
-I am particularly interested in popular education and the way that formal educational structures contribute to working-class social movements.
-I was a TA at Hunter College during the 2023-2024 academic year and I will be teaching at Queens College starting in Fall 2024.
+I’m a fourth-year U.S. History PhD student.
+My minor is in Latin American History.
+My research interests include twentieth century U.S. labor history, histories of U.S. empire, workers’ education and the civil rights movement.
+I was a TA at Hunter College during the 2023-2024 academic year and I have been teaching at Queens College since Fall 2024.
 I moved to New York from Philadelphia to start graduate school, and I’m more than happy to discuss the (sometimes difficult!) adjustment to NYC life.
-Email me at schomsky@gradcenter.cuny.edu with any questions!
+Email me at [email protected] with any questions!

-Ask Me About: First Year Exam, Language Study/Exams, Moving to NY, Advisors
+Ask Me About: First Year Exam, Language Study/Exams, Moving to NYC

 Danielle Bennett